 how-it-works.

-objects.
+intents - An array of Intent objects.
 Each intent represents a command that a user can express.
 For

 example, a pizza ordering bot might support an OrderPizza intent.
 For more information, see